x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/enable-or-disable-outlook-voice-access.md

 4. Click **Save**.

-### Use the Shell to enable or disable Outlook Voice Access
+### Use Exchange Online PowerShell to enable or disable Outlook Voice Access

 This example allows users who are associated with the UM mailbox policy `MyUMMailboxPolicy` to use Outlook Voice Access.

 ```
 Set-UMMailboxPolicy -identity MyUMMailboxPolicy -AllowSubscriberAccess $true
 ```

 This example prevents users who are associated with the UM mailbox policy `MyUMMailboxPolicy` from using Outlook Voice Access.

 ```
 Set-UMMailboxPolicy -identity MyUMMailboxPolicy -AllowSubscriberAccess $false